 Corresponding Author: O. Chukwuezi Fabian, Department Of Biological Sciences, Faculty of Applied and Natural Sciences, Tansian University, Umunya.
-Stool Concentration Technique: All stool samples that yielded no cysts larva, ova or protozoa in the simple normal saline direct wet film examination were subjected to concentration technique as follows: 1-2grams of stool were placed in a 20ml glass tubes.
-Also 10ml of 10% normal saline was introduced in each 20ml glass tubes and sieved into small beaker using guaze strainers.
-This was transferred into 10ml glass tubes.
-6ml of suspension and 3ml of ether added, mixed well and centrifuged at 3000 rotation per minute for 1 minute.
-By means of clean pasture pipettes, a few drops of the deposits were taken and mounted on slides, covered with cover slip and examined under low and high power objective lens of the microscope [8].
+About 1-2grams of stool were placed in a 2oml glass tubes and sieved into small beakers using guaze strainers.
+This was transferred into 10ml glass tubes i.e. 6ml of suspension and 3ml of ether added, mixed well and centrifuged at 3000 rotation per minute for 1 minute.

+By means of clean pasture pipettes, a few drops of the deposits were taken and mounted on slides, covered with cover slip and examined under low and high power objective lens of the microscope (Ramnik, 1990) [9].